astueber/iceberg-intro-lessons/readme.md

 - `datasets` use this for any sample datasets
 - `notebooks` for storing notebooks
 - `warehouse` to be used as a warehouse for written data

+The notebook container is now built from `docker/notebook/Dockerfile`, which pre-downloads the Iceberg, Nessie, and AWS SDK JARs and makes them available offline.
+Rebuild the image (`docker-compose build notebook`) whenever you change the Dockerfile or bump dependency versions.

 [Find Guides and Tutorials Here](https://github.com/developer-advocacy-dremio/quick-guides-from-dremio)